jylauril/jquery-runner/README.md

 `start` - Start the runner.
 If runner is not already initialized, it will first initialize and then start itself.
-Fires `runnerStarted` event.
+Fires `runnerStart` event.

 ```javascript
 $('#runner').runner('start');